slizb/swag-bag/README.md

     <img src="https://github.com/slizb/swag-bag/blob/master/swag-bag.png" alt="swag-bag logo">
 </p>

 Swag-Bag is a convenient package for accessing the color palettes and logos of your favorite sports teams.
+It enables you to create beautifully themed visualizations with a little *swag*.

 ## Installation